Customising your themes and palettes

 project_theme() +

-guides(colour = "legend") +
+guides(color = "legend") +

 labs(title = "Martin's awesome grey palette!",